 *Disorderly Conduct (Section 4.00 of Student Code)

-Behavior that may not be specified within the Student Code of Conduct, including but not limited to: water/ shaving cream fights (pranks), non-compliance with a request from a HRL staff member, etc. will not be tolerated and could result in conduct action and dismissal from University Housing.
+Behavior that may not be specified within the Student Wolf Code, including but not limited to: water/ shaving cream fights (pranks), non-compliance with a request from a HRL staff member, etc. will not be tolerated and could result in conduct action and dismissal from University Housing.
 Unwelcome and offensive language may result in conduct action if it is so severe, pervasive, and objectively offensive that it denies or limits an individual's ability to work, or to participate in or benefit from an educational program or activity.

 In accordance with fire safety practices, exterior doors to chapter houses are to be kept closed at all times.
 Exceptions will be made for certain situations including University cleaning, move out/in weekend, approved and registered social events, and/or with the Village Housing staff (GV Manager, GV RLC, or other full- time staff) approved.